bunnysworld/SImple-CAlc/README.md

  SIMPLE CALCULATOR

- *t is an simple 'GUI' calculator application
+ it is an simple 'GUI' calculator application lib. imported 'Tkinter'
- *lib. imported 'Tkinter'